 \begin{thm} (Corollary~\ref{cor:approximate-afpr}) Let $X$ be a quasi-compact and quasi-separated $R$-scheme, and let $\F$ be an almost quasi-coherent $\O_X$-module.
 Then $\F$ is almost finitely presented (resp. almost finitely generated) if and only if for any finitely generated ideal $\m_0\subset \m$ there is a morphism $f\colon \G \to \F$ such that $\G$ is a quasi-coherent finitely presented (resp. finitely generated) $\O_X$-module , $\m_0(\ker f)=0$ and $\m_0(\coker f)=0$. \end{thm}

 We now discuss the content of Sections~\ref{acoh-sheaves-formal}-\ref{section:derived-functors-formal-schemes}.
-The main goal there is to prove analogues of the results in Theorem~\ref{intro:thm-local-properties-schemes} for a class of formal schemes.
-In order to achieve this we restrict our attention to the class of topologically finitely presented schemes over a topologically universally adhesive ring $R$ (see Setup~\ref{set-up3}).
+The main goal of these sections is to show an analogue of Theorem~\ref{intro:thm-local-properties-schemes} for a class of formal schemes.
+To achieve this, we restrict our attention to the class of topologically finitely presented schemes over a topologically universally adhesive ring $R$ (see Setup~\ref{set-up3}).
 This, in particular, includes admissible formal schemes over a mixed characteristic, $p$-adically complete rank-$1$ valuation ring $\O_C$ with algebraically closed fraction field $C$.

 One of the main difficulties in developing a good theory of almost coherent $\O_\X^a$-modules on a formal scheme $\X$ is that there is no good abelian theory of ``quasi-coherent'' on $\X$.
-This was an important auxillary tool used in developing the theory of almost coherent sheaves on schemes that does not have an immediate counterpart in the world of formal schemes.
+The theory of quasi-coherent sheaves is an important tool used in developing the theory of almost coherent sheaves on schemes that does not have an immediate counterpart in the world of formal schemes.

 We overcome this issue in two different ways: we use the notion of adically quasi-coherent $\O_\X$-modules introduced in \cite{FujKato} (see Definition~\ref{defn:adically-quasi-coherent-sheaves}) and the notion of derived quasi-coherent $\O_\X$-modules introduced in \cite{Lurie-spectral} (see Definition~\ref{defn:derived-quasi-coherent-sheaves}).
-The first notion has the advantage that every adically quasi-coherent $\O_\X$-module is an actual $\O_\X$-module, but these modules do not form a Weak Serre subcategory inside $\bf{Mod}_{\O_\X}$, so they are not always very useful in practice.
-The latter definition has the advantage that derived quasi-coherent $\O_\X$-modules form a triangulated subcategory inside $\bf{D}(\X)$, it is quite convenient for certain purposes.
+The first notion has the advantage that every adically quasi-coherent $\O_\X$-module is an actual $\O_\X$-module.
+However, these modules do not form a weak Serre subcategory inside $\bf{Mod}_{\O_\X}$, so they are not always very useful in practice.
+The latter definition has the advantage that derived quasi-coherent $\O_\X$-modules form a triangulated subcategory inside $\bf{D}(\X)$; it is quite convenient for certain purposes.
 However, derived quasi-coherent $\O_\X$-modules are merely objects of $\bf{D}(\X)$ and not actual $\O_\X$-modules in the classical sense.
 Therefore, we usually use adically quasi-coherent $\O_\X$-modules when needed except for Section~\ref{section:derived-category-formal-schemes}, where the notion of derived quasi-coherent $\O_\X$-modules seems to be more useful for our purposes.
 In particular, it allows us to define the functor

 for any topologically finitely presented $R$-algebra $A$ in a way that ``extends'' the classical functor $(-)^\Updelta\colon \bf{Mod}_A^{\rm{acoh}} \to \bf{Mod}_{\O_\X}$ (see Definition~\ref{defn:updelta-derived} and Lemma~\ref{updelta-derived}).